openclimatefix/PVNet/reports/pvnet_comp.md

-# OCFs PVNet Forecast Evaluation
+# OCF's PVNet Forecast Evaluation

-This report compares the accuracy of OCF’s national PV forecast (PVNet) and Sheffield Solar PVLive Intraday forecast, using the updated PVLive as the benchmark as well as additional analtysis on PVNets overall performance.
+This report compares the accuracy of OCF’s national PV forecast (PVNet) and Sheffield Solar PVLive Intraday forecast, using the updated PVLive as the benchmark as well as additional analysis on PVNets overall performance.

 ## Table of Contents